 One of the biggest differences was the recoil.
 And after you look at the casing specs and the difference in velocity, the huge increase in recoil for the .357 Mag makes sense.
-And there are other glaring differences between the two cartridges, and we take a look at it all in the article.
+We covered these and other glaring differences between the two cartridges.

 The 10mm is a smaller diameter cal, but it showed higher velocities and higher bullet energies than the .45 ACP.
 We also did not see much of a difference in the recoil energy generated by these cartridges, but your handgun is going to play a role in that category.

 There are advantages to the .45 ACP even though just looking at the numbers might make you think otherwise, and we spend a significant amount of time on this topic.
 We also take a look at performance when used in a carbine which we think is pretty unique for these articles.

 .357 Magnum vs .44 Magnum – In this comparison, we take a look at two magnum handgun cartridges that are high velocity and hard-hitting.
 Both of these often compete for space in the same niches, so it gives the article some real-world significance.